Steven Doerr, MD

 - muscle cramps and muscle pain,

 - headache, and

 The skin may be cool and moist.
-The affected individual's pulse rate may be fast and weak, and breathing may be fast and shallow.
+The affected individual's pulse rate may be fast, and breathing may be fast and shallow.
 If heat exhaustion is untreated and heat exposure continues, it may sometimes progress to heat stroke.

 What is the treatment for heat exhaustion?

 - drink cool, non-alcoholic beverages, such as water and sports drinks,